elmar8287/react-firebase-auth/README.md

 - Going to implement the Redux for state management

-### Run project on local machine
+### Run the project on the local machine

 - copy and run this command to your terminal `git clone https://github.com/elmar8287/react-firebase-auth.git`
-- switch to right directory by `cd react-firebase-auth`
+- switch to the right directory by `cd react-firebase-auth`
 - run `npm i`
 - run `npm start`